 It would have been terrible if I had hit the red button on my phone and not taken the call from Daytona Beach, Florida.
 Too many calls from unknown callers have made me wary.

-On a whim I answered and recognized the voice of a publisher I met in St. Augustine at the Florida Book Festival.
+On a whim, however, I answered and recognized the voice of a publisher I met in St. Augustine at the Florida Book Festival.

 She had just read my proposal for a middle grades novel, The Dragonfly Whisperer.